 Where Are Uterine Fibroids?

-Most uterine fibroids or uterine cysts develop in the wall of the uterus and are categorized as being submucosal, intramural or subserosal.
+Most uterine fibroids or uterine cysts develop in the wall of the uterus and are categorized as being submucosal, intramural, or subserosal.
 Submucosal fibroids develop in the uterine wall.
 Intramural fibroids develop within the wall of the uterus.
-Subserosal fibroids develop on the outside the uterus.
-There is another type of fibroids that are called pedunculated fibroids, and which develop outwards from the uterus surface, or they can grow into the uterus cavity.
+Subserosal fibroids develop on the outside of the uterus.
+There is another type of fibroids called pedunculated fibroids, and which develop outwards from the uterus surface or they can grow into the uterus cavity.
 These can have an appearance almost like mushrooms.

 Why Do Uterine Fibroids Cause Pain?

 Fibroids that do not cause any symptoms may not require any treatment but can simply be checked during your pelvic exams to monitor any changes in size.
-If your uterine fibroids are causing discomfort then your doctor can discuss the best way to treat them.
-The treatment prescribed will depend on the symptoms, the size and location of the fibroids, whether you wish to become pregnant in the future, and your age and how close you are to menopause.
+If your uterine fibroids are causing discomfort, then your doctor can discuss the best way to treat them.
+Uterine fibroids treatment prescribed will depend on the symptoms, the size, and location of the fibroids, whether you wish to become pregnant in the future, and your age, and how close you are to menopause.